davidkuda/cassandra_NoSQL_data_modeling/README.md

 # cassandra_NoSQL_data_modeling

 ### Table of Contents

 - Introduction - purpose of project, What is Sparkify, how this project is going to help them.
 - Database schema design and ETL process
 - Files in repository
 - How to run the python scripts

-### Introduction: Sparkify and user data.
+### Introduction: Sparkify and user data

 Sparkify is a (fictional) startup that offers music streaming services.
 They accumulate data but do not yet leverage them.
 The data is stored in a csv table.
 I have created a NoSQL data model which is explained below.

 Cassandra is a NoSQL database.
-You can read on the [cassandra website](): _"The Apache Cassandra database is the right choice when you need scalability and high availability without compromising performance."_
+You can read on the [cassandra website](https://cassandra.apache.org/): _"The Apache Cassandra database is the right choice when you need scalability and high availability without compromising performance."_

 The data model in this repository enables Sparkify to perform three analyses.
 One analysis enables Sparkify to examine every listening session and see which